Max-Desparate-New-Fast-Robots-Site/Max-Desparate-New-Fast-Robots-Site.github.io/README.md

 To get this data, I held the IMU board against the flattest surfaces I had in my room.
 This brings about potential systematic errors since the flatness and perpendicularity of these surfaces are not guaranteed.
 This affects my two-point calibration.

+The raw accelerometer data is very noisy.
+Additionally, at the extreme angles, data for the other axis is most inconsistent.
+While most of the issue of the accelerometer data is in precision, some of the accuracy is calibrated for by determining a shift and scale factor from the sampled data to fit the expected values to the expected angles.

+'''python
+# Calculating conversion factors
+# Scale conversion
+s = 180 / (np.mean(pitch90) - np.mean(pitchneg90))
+# origin conversion
+o = -(np.mean(pitch90) + np.mean(pitchneg90))/2
+print(s,o)
+>> 1.0259896646740851 1.0943006994729316
+'''